bisolaola/bisolaola/README.md

 ## Let's Connect!

 I'm always open to collaboration and learning from others in the data community.
-Feel free to reach out, share feedback, or connect with me on:
+Feel free to reach out, share feedback, or connect.

-- 📧 bisola_olagoke@yahoo.com
-- 💼 www.linkedin.com/in/bis3

 Thank you for visiting my GitHub repository.
 Let's embark on this data-driven journey together!